LuisGan-C/dynamic-list/README.md

 # dynamic-list
-Interactive and dynamic web shooping list for the user, you can add, cross and delete elements at your will
+Interactive and dynamic web shopping list for the user, you can add, cross and delete elements at your will